Actinology –

 - Psychopath – One who is suffering from a mental illness; a morally irresponsible person.
 From Greek psykhe, plus pathos, “suffering”.

-- Psychosomatic - The word is used for illness or symptoms resulting from neurosis.
-A psychosomatic disease is caused by some intense unwillingness.
-Formed by Greek psykhe, plus somatos, "body".
+- Psychosomatic – The word is used for illness or symptoms resulting from neurosis.
+A psychosomatic disease is bodily disease caused by some intense unwillingness to do something.
+Formed by Greek psykhe, plus somatos, “body”.

 - Psychotropic (adj.) – Something that affects a person’s mental state.
 From Greek psykhe, plus trepein, “to turn”.
 A psychotropic drug affects the mental states.
 A psychotic person is one who is suffering form psychosis or mental illness.